-Perhaps you want to count the number of related objects per object, such as comments per article.
-Or perhaps you want to count the total number of things in a system, such as number of users.
+Perhaps you want to count the number of related objects per object, such as total number of comments per article.
+Or perhaps you want to count the total number of things in a system, such as total number of users.
 In either case, there are certain things that must be taken into consideration, to avoid slowing down performance, and to ensure correctness.

 When talking about Docker, the typical case is that the resulting build artifact of the project is a Docker image that will be pushed to a Docker registry and subsequently run on some production server.